Is there availability at The Amy?

 What happens if I do not pay my rent on time?

-A $50.00 late fee is charged and a 72-Hour Notice for Nonpayment is sent on the 9th of each month to residents who have not paid rent.
-If you do not pay rent on time and receive a 72-Hour Notice, you are required to pay within 72 hours (3 days) or you will be asked to leave the community.
-Failure to comply with a 72-hour notice may result in CHNW filing an eviction.
+A $50 late charge is added and a 10-Day Notice for Nonpayment is sent on the 9th of each month to residents who have not paid rent.
+If you do not pay rent on time and receive a 10-Day Notice, you are required to pay or will be asked to leave the community through the eviction process.

 What if I can’t pay rent until after the due date?

 CHNW understands that financial setbacks often occur unexpectedly.
 For residents who cannot pay rent until after the 8th (due to financial aid schedules, delays in paychecks, etc), CHNW offers two opportunities per calendar year for residents to move their due date for rent until the end of the month.
 To do this, residents must come to the leasing office and complete a Petition for Late Payment Agreement prior to end of the day on the 8th.
 Residents who are unable to come in person can digitally complete a form and email it to theamy@chnworg.

 Can my roommates and I pay rent in separate checks or separate online payments?